tweissin/webdav-sync/README.md

 ./target/release/webdav-sync
 ```

-You may otionally cnfigure your `.bash_profile`/`.zprofile` and restart your shell so it doesn't ask you for every parameter.
+You may otionally configure your `.bash_profile`/`.zprofile` and restart your shell so it doesn't ask you for every parameter.

 ```
 export WEBDAV_HOSTNAME=YOUR_HOSTNAME